jonathanbraude1/hello-world/README.md

 What am I but a speck on the galaxy's diving board.
 What are we but an afterthought of a life well lived.

+I am the lizard king, I can do anything.